Quasi-periodicity and multi-scale resonators for the reduction of seismic vibrations in fluid-solid systems: Sloshing waves in the transient regime

 \subsection{Sloshing waves in the two-dimensional container}

-We carry out numerical simulations in the transient regime for the two-dimensional container examined in Section~\ref{2D}.
+First, we carry out numerical simulations in the transient regime for the two-dimensional container examined in Section~\ref{Section4}.
 We impose a sinusoidal displacement at the bottom of the foundation, having a frequency equal to one of the frequencies of sloshing waves.
-Then, we determine the vertical displacement $u_y$ of a point of the fluid close to the boundary with the solid, indicated by a black dot in the insets of Fig.~\ref{ResultsSloshingWaves2D}.
+Then, we determine the vertical displacement $u_{y}$ of a point of the fluid close to the boundary with the solid, indicated by a black dot in the insets of Fig.~\ref{ResultsSloshingWaves2D}.
+In the computations, we assume that the fluid level is $h_{\textup{W}} = \SI{8}{\metre}$.

-The time-histories of $u_y$ at~\SI{0.395}{\hertz} and~\SI{0.684}{\hertz}, which are the frequencies of the first and second antisymmetric modes of sloshing waves, are plotted by solid lines in Fig.~\ref{ResultsSloshingWaves2D}a and~\ref{ResultsSloshingWaves2D}b.
+The time-histories of $u_{y}$ at~\SI{0.395}{\hertz} and~\SI{0.684}{\hertz}, which are the frequencies of the first and second antisymmetric modes of sloshing waves (see~\ref{AppendixB.2}), are plotted by solid lines in Fig.~\ref{ResultsSloshingWaves2D}a and~\ref{ResultsSloshingWaves2D}b, respectively.
 The amplitudes of the applied displacement are~\SI{0.05}{\metre} and~\SI{0.04}{\metre}, respectively.
-For these simulations, the finite element software \emph{Abaqus}\textsuperscript{\textregistered} (version~6.14-4) has been used.
+For these simulations, the finite element software \emph{Abaqus}\textsuperscript{\textregistered} has been used.
 The deformations of the fluid at different instants of time are shown in the insets of the diagrams, where the shapes of the first and second modes are clearly identified.
 For both frequencies, the level of the fluid increases unbounded with time due to resonance.
-In reality, the viscosity of the fluid would limit the increase in amplitude of sloshing waves.

-The dotted lines in Figs.~\ref{ResultsSloshingWaves2D}a and~\ref{ResultsSloshingWaves2D}b represent the time-histories of $u_y$ when the resonators are installed in the system.
+The dotted lines in Figs.~\ref{ResultsSloshingWaves2D}a and~\ref{ResultsSloshingWaves2D}b represent the time-histories of $u_{y}$ when the resonators are installed in the system.
 It is apparent that the resonators do not significantly modify the amplitudes of sloshing waves, therefore they result to be inefficacious to reduce the sloshing in the fluid.
 The reason is that at these frequencies the displacements of the container walls are very small, so that the container behaves as a rigid body and the resonators cannot divert the energy from the fluid.
+However, we note that the resonators do not amplify the sloshing in the fluid, as occurs in a tank with base-isolation.